 While a glass of red wine, or your favorite drink, can be great for making you feel relaxed before lovemaking, too much alcohol might make you feel tired, depressed, or unfocused.
 If your low libido consistently coincides with nights where you’ve had one too many, consider limiting your alcohol intake to see whether or not this is the cause.

-If, after limiting, or even eliminating, alcohol, you still have an issue, consider another potential cause.
+If, after limiting, or even eliminating, alcohol, your sex drive increase is still not happening, consider another potential cause.

 4) Be Honest About the Cause: